apollographql/apollo-client/docs/source/apollo-client/customization.md

 To integrate with your existing Redux store:

-1. Use Redux's `combineReducers`([docs](http://redux.js.org/docs/api/combineReducers.html)) function to combine Apollo's reducer with your own. apollo-client uses the `apollo` redux key by default
+1. Use [`combineReducers` from Redux](http://redux.js.org/docs/api/combineReducers.html) to combine Apollo's reducer with your own. `apollo-client` uses the `apollo` redux key by default.
-2. Pass the result to Redux's `createStore`([docs](http://redux.js.org/docs/api/createStore.html))
+2. Pass the result to [Redux's `createStore`](http://redux.js.org/docs/api/createStore.html).
-3. Pass the store when instantiating `ApolloClient`
+3. Pass the store into the `ApolloClient` constructor.

 ```js
 import { createStore, combineReducers } from 'redux';